jvniorrr/Team-Blue/README.md

 # Team Blue

-Our project is to create a web based application for a call center.
-Idea for now is to create 2 separate API's.
-A User AP I and a Supervisor API
+Our project is to create a web based application which renders real time changes for a call center.
+We are implementing one API to handle the requests, and a SQL database to store the information.
+We are also using this database to render changes and for our filtering abilities.

 ## Utilities
 - Java